arshian-dev/escape-corner/root/Fiza/fiza home page.md

 I think about how it's not right for us to directly be in live contact so I decided to do something that is not actually contact, but its a little bit of something I'm putting into this world that might make your bad days slightly better....*maybe*

 I'll keep on working on this to make it look better and better.
+I'll also add more stuff that you like so you can always tell me fun things to add and I'll see if I don't ruin the whole thing in the process lol.

+It's not that fancy but its something ig (I stayed up so many nights).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0NjI3NDgxMSwtMTEyNjgyODQ5NV19
+eyJoaXN0b3J5IjpbNjY3MTU2NDYwLC0xMTI2ODI4NDk1XX0=
 -->